 Apple is one of the best examples of a well-established corporate brand.
 It is also a perfect example of how to distinguish a corporate brand from a product brand.

 Apple’s brand is all about people’s emotions, hopes and dreams.
 It is also about lifestyle, innovation, simplification and empowering people through technology.
+In short: It’s high quality, high class, high tech.

 In their own words, taken from Apple’s ad spot “Intention:”

 “The first thing we ask is: What do we want people to feel?
 Delight.
 Surprise.
 Love.
 Connection.
-Then we begin to craft around our intention… We simplify, we perfect, we start over until every thing we touch enhances each life it touches.
+Then we begin to craft around our intention… We simplify, we perfect, we start over until everything we touch enhances each life it touches.
 Only then do we sign our work: Designed by Apple in California.”

 Now, think of an iPhone, an Apple Watch or a MacBook Pro.
 Can you sense Apple’s corporate brand values shining through each product?